rahulkumarpw25/rahulkumarpw25-analyst/README.md

 Non Tech:
-English B1 qualified from British Embassy, New Delhi CTET exam passed with 60% marks in Feb 2026
+English B1 qualified from British Embassy, New Delhi, CTET exam passed with 60% marks in Feb 2026